sandreas/jtransfer/README.md

 ### Search

 The destination pattern is optional, as well as the programm options.
-If you do not specify a destination pattern, ***jtransfer*** recursively lists all matching files and subdirectories, so it can be used as a search tool.
+If you do not specify a destination pattern, ***jtransfer*** recursively lists all matching files in all subdirectories, so it can also be used as a search tool.

 ### Copy, Rename, Resume